Servings: 2 Total time: 15 minutes Difficulty: beginner

 Cook a fried egg (the yolk should remain slightly runny).

-In a bowl, place a portion of hot rice at the bottom.
-Arrange the cooked vegetables in separate sections on the rice: zucchini, carrots, peppers, spinach and mushrooms.
+Place a portion of hot rice in a bowl.
+Arrange the cooked vegetables in separate sections on top of the rice: zucchini, carrots, bell peppers, spinach, and mushrooms.
 Place the egg in the center.
 Add a spoonful of bibimbap sauce on top.
-Sprinkle with sesame seeds to decorate.
+Sprinkle with sesame seeds to garnish.

 12. Serve: